inspec/inspec/dev-docs/attestations.md

 `inspec exec profilename --attestation-file file.???`

-Option is named like `--waiver-file` - singular, with `-file`.
-You may provide multiple arguments to the option.
+An option is named like `--waiver-file` - singular, with `-file`.
+You may provide multiple arguments for the option.

-File may be either YAML, XLSX, CSV, or JSON.
+The file can be either of the following formats: `YAML`, `XLSX`, `CSV`, or `JSON`.

 #### YAML and JSON

-Array of Hashes.
+An array of Hashes.

 #### XLSX and CSV